TuomasLehti/tuomax-adventofcode/readme.md

 ## Year 2016

+Solving the puzzles of 2016 in 2024 seemed pretty easy.
+You could brute-force your way through the problems quite easily and not think about clever algorithms.
+Maybe doing 8 year old puzzles has that effect and these weren't brute-forceable back then?

 | Day | Part 1 | Part 2 | Notes |
 |---|---|---|---|
 | 1  | 23.6.2024 | 23.6.2024 |  |